9 Underrated Snow-Season Destinations

-Every skier and snowboarder knows the biggies like Whistler, Big Sky and Bachelor and most of us know the middies such as Big White, Schweitzer and Crystal.
-As great as these resorts can be, there’s another type of ski hill in the Pacific Northwest that may not be a household name but receives tons of love from those in the know.
+Every skier and snowboarder has heard about Whistler Blackcomb, Big Sky Resort and Mount Bachelor and most know about Big White, Schweitzer Mountain and Crystal as well.
+As great as these popular resorts can be, there’s another type of ski hill in the Pacific Northwest that may not be a household name but receives tons of love from those in the know.

 Call it the “secret” ski hill, a destination where white fluffy snow makes up for white linen tablecloths, where you ski lines rather than wait in them.
 Visit one of these cherished areas and you’ll want to shout from the mountaintop, though we’d prefer you keep your enthusiasm to a whisper.